identinetics/PVZDliveCD/README.md

-# clcdutils
+# PVZD Live CD

+## Purpose
+Boot a CentOS 7 live medium into a GNOME desktop running inside a docker container with the PVZD client application.

-Installation and creation of live medium
+## Installation and creation of live medium

     sudo yum install docker livecd-tools
     cd <ppath to contain project>